ST10356476/AIProfessorAssistant/README.md

 - Extend support for mobile platforms.
 ```

-Feel free to modify this template to match your project's specific details and goals! 😊
+Feel free to modify this to match your project's specific details and goals! 😊